The following is an update from Teamsters National Freight Division Director Ernie Soehl.

-We find ourselves in unprecedented situations in the freight industry.
-We have seen some terminals this week where someone has tested positive for the virus.
-ABF’s Brooklyn terminal was shut down, is being deep cleaned and disinfected and may reopen on Friday, April 10 if cleared by state health officials.
-At a YRC terminal, a lower-level supervisor tested positive and the terminal was temporarily shut down while it was disinfected.
+We continue to find ourselves in unprecedented situations in the freight industry.
+Unfortunately, it appears that things are going to get worse before they get better.
+We have seen a few terminals this week where an employee tested positive for the COVID-19 virus.
+At one terminal, a lower-level supervisor tested positive and the terminal was temporarily shut down while it was disinfected.
 There are, however, approximately 18 members and six non-bargaining unit employees who had been in contact with that supervisor, and they have now been placed on a mandatory 14-day quarantine.
 That terminal has since reopened.
-There are other terminals that have similarly been hit by the virus.
+At another location with a different company, the terminal was also temporarily closed, disinfected and affected employees similarly placed into quarantine status.
 In all cases, the appropriate governmental authorities were promptly contacted.

 Overall, freight companies are suffering nearly across the board (union and non-union) as volumes drop amid customer closures and customers seeking to push off payments.
-As the Covid-19 pandemic continues, the freight sector of the economy will likely be particularly hard hit.
+Corporate stock prices and earnings are falling at most every company.
+As the COVID-19 pandemic continues, the freight sector of the economy will likely be particularly hard hit.

-This week, we are looking at approximately a 30-percent drop in volumes overall.
-As a result, we are seeing an increasing number of layoffs.
+This week, we are looking at approximately a 20-percent drop in volumes overall.
+As a result, we are also seeing an increasing number of layoffs.
 Obviously, the freight levels differ by company and by terminal so not every terminal is experiencing the same level of work.
 Nevertheless, the layoffs are starting to mount.
-Unfortunately, the layoffs will continue to get worse as the Covid-19 virus spreads and this national emergency continues.
+We will also likely see some short-term terminal consolidations by the companies.
+Unfortunately, the layoffs will continue to get worse as the COVID-19 virus spreads and this national emergency continues.

 Some of the Health and Welfare Funds have made modifications to address displaced workers and are providing some mechanisms for increased and/or continued coverage.
 Each fund is different, however, and many employees on layoff may face a loss of coverage.
 We would urge that in these terrible times, the Health and Welfare Funds, particularly those with significant reserves, would explore ways to provide continued coverage.
-Members should contact their Health and Welfare Funds directly if they have questions.
+People should contact their funds directly if they have questions.